xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 All extensions must be registered during the initialization phase, when configuration is not yet available and so it is not possible to implement optional extension registration.

-To workaround this, you can conditionally disable extensions:
+To work around this, you can conditionally disable extensions:

 ```java
 public class MyFeatureBundle implements GuiceyBundle {